Apple, Google, Facebook, Amazon and more push Trump on DACA

 But a group of state attorneys general have threatened to challenge DACA if Trump doesn't rescind it himself by Sept.
 5. On Thursday, Reuters reported Trump could announce an end to the program as early as Friday.

-Now, tech industry leaders are joining members of congress in urging Trump to keep the program.
+Now, tech industry leaders are joining members of Congress in urging Trump to keep the program in tact.

+First, they spoke out on his controversial travel ban, then again when it was revised.
+They also rejected Trump's ban on transgender troops, announced in July.
+And a number of tech CEOs resigned from presidential advisory councils over Trump's handling of the rally of white supremacists, klansmen and Nazis in Charlottesville, Va.

-Now they're banding together again to speak out for "Dreamers."
+Now tech executives are banding together again to speak out for "Dreamers."
 Here's what they had to say:

 FWD.us